SidRichardsQuantum/Variational_Quantum_Eigensolver/THEORY.md

 ## Ansätz Construction:

-An ansätze defines the functional form of the trial quantum state $|\psi(\theta)⟩$.
+An ansätz defines the functional form of the trial quantum state $|\psi(\theta)⟩$.
 It determines how expressive, efficient, and trainable your VQE circuit is.
 Different ansätze trade off physical accuracy, circuit depth, and compatibility with quantum hardware.

 #### UCCSD (Unitary Coupled Cluster Singles and Doubles)

-A chemistry-inspired ansätze derived from coupled-cluster theory.
+A chemistry-inspired ansätz derived from coupled-cluster theory.
 Includes single and double excitations applied in a unitary, Trotterized form.

 - Designed for capturing electron correlation from first principles
 - Exact for small systems like H₂ or H₃⁺ in minimal basis sets (e.g., STO-3G)